 We should start with the easy stuff.
 The EU as of June 15th 2017 has eliminated most roaming for EU residents.
 What that means is you can use your phone within the EU the same way you would at home.
 There are some exceptions so it would be best to check with your carrier but for the most part you can now not worry about mobile data for your smartphone while in Italy if you are an EU resident using your home phone.

 For non EU visitors there are choices.
 The first likely the easiest but most expensive is to contact your home carrier and see if they have a roaming package to use.
 For a short trip or if you only expect to use your phone for a limited number of voice calls this can be a good choice.
 Paying $2 a minute is still cheaper if you’re only making one five minute call.

 If you intend to use your phone for data or just want peace of mind the more economical choice is to buy a local SIM.
 This requires an unlocked phone.
 If you don’t know if your current phone is unlocked ask your carrier.
-If it’s locked you can just insert a new SIM.
+If it’s locked you can not just insert a new SIM.
 If it’s locked you will either have to get the phone unlocked or consider buying an unlocked phone.

 If you’ve decided to go with a local SIM there are choices.

 At the moment Wind.it offers ITALY TOURIST PASS.
 The offer provides 20GB of data and 100 minutes of voice all for €15.
 The offer provides thirty days of service.
 Now we come to a bit of gotcha.
 To activate the offer you need a SIM.
 The SIM will cost you €10.
 If it’s not clear that means the real cost of the four weeks is €25.
 Still likely much less than your local carrier will charge for roaming.
 The Wind offer only covers your stay in Italy.
 If you plan to visit other parts of Europe you’ll need to make other plans.
 The offer can not be renewed.